Posted in:

-People may have questions about ISA withdrawals, such as, can I take money out of my ISA, how much can I take out, and do I pay tax on ISA withdrawals?
+People may have ISA withdrawal questions, such as, can I take money out of my ISA, how much can I take out, and do I pay ISA withdrawal tax?
 Moneyfarm will answer all your queries with this article.

-⏲️ The required time for withdrawing from a Stocks & Shares ISA?3 to 7 working days
+What is the required time for withdrawing from a Stocks & Shares ISA?
+3 to 7 working days

 Individual savings accounts (commonly known as ISAs) are a popular way of putting away money for the future, thanks partly to the tax rules and tax benefits.
 For instance, you don’t pay any taxes on the interest on money saved in an ISA or capital gains from the investments held in an ISA (under a certain threshold).
 So, they are tax-efficient ways of saving money with a lot of flexibility.

 The three most popular types of ISA are the Cash ISA, the Stocks and Shares ISA, and the Lifetime ISA.
-While a Cash ISA is like a tax-efficient savings account, it holds savings in cash, while Stocks and Shares ISAs hold investments in the form of equities.
+A Cash ISA is like a tax-free savings account that holds savings in cash, while Stocks and Shares ISAs hold investments in the form of equities.

-Stocks and shares ISA contain shares of companies, corporate and government bonds, unit trusts and investment funds, among other things.
+Stocks and shares ISAs contain the shares of companies, corporate and government bonds, unit trusts and investment funds, among other things.
 Lifetime ISAs can consist of either cash or stocks and shares.

 If you need help deciding which type of ISA to fund, take a look at our Cash ISA vs Stocks and Shares ISA study, which examines and compares the performance of these two types of ISA and touches on what happens when withdrawing money from a Stocks and Shares ISA, or a Cash ISA.